brather1ng/RePoE/README.md

 - `item_classes.json`: Defines the item class ids and the tags added to items when they are Shaper/Elder items.
 - `essences.json`: Describes essences.
 Defines the mods they spawn on items of the different item classes and general information like level and tier.
+- `default_monster_stats.json`: Describes the stat base values of monsters at specific levels.

 ## Running RePoE